CraZyphr/Solar-system.THREEjs/README.md

 Contributing
 Contributions are welcome!
 Feel free to open issues and pull requests to suggest improvements, report bugs, or add new features.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-Acknowledgments
-Solar system data from NASA's Solar System Exploration.
-Textures from TextureHub.
 Contact
-If you have any questions or suggestions, feel free to contact me at [your@email.com].
+If you have any questions or suggestions, feel free to contact me at [niladrihowladar2@gmail.com].

 Enjoy exploring the solar system in 3D!